vaginessa/dns-wiki/FAQ.md

 <a name="FAQ34"></a>
 **(34) Why the Kernel need an internet connection all the time?**

 > The kernel does not communicate directly, it only pass packet information (for the interfaces e.g. uid0) from some applications.
+One problem with using policy routing based on fwmark with locally generated traffic (as is the case with Android) is that the mark must be set in the user process.
+It is because the routing decision is made before the fwmark can be set in any iptables rule, at least in vanilla kernels.

 Feature related
 ---------------